Spectral Principal Paths: A Spectral Perspective on Linear Representation Formation in LLMs: Experiments

 \subsubsection{Evaluating Honesty and Fairness in VLMs}

-To evaluate how well VLMs represent abstract ethical concepts, we analyze their handling of honesty and fairness in multimodal response generation.
-These concepts are critical for reducing misinformation and bias and serve as strong test cases for examining interpretability and ethical alignment in large-scale models.

-To quantify this process, we compute token-wise honesty and fairness scores following RepE \citep{zou2023representation}, measuring how closely activations align with concept directions at each layer.
-These results highlight the structured nature of ethical concept encoding in VLMs and support our broader claims about representation flow along spectral directions and its traceability from input to output.
+To evaluate how well VLMs represent abstract ethical concepts, we analyze their handling of honesty and fairness in multimodal response generation, shown in Fig.~\ref{fig:combined_concepts}.
+To quantify this process, we compute token-wise projection scores following RepE \citep{zou2023representation}, measuring how closely activations align with concept directions at each layer.

-\begin{itemize} \item \textbf{Honesty}: We define honesty as the model’s ability to generate factually accurate responses without distortion or fabrication \cite{lin2021truthfulqa}.
-Fig.~\ref{fig:honesty} presents token-wise honesty scores for a VLM describing an image of the Golden Gate Bridge under two settings: an honest prompt (left) and an untruthful one (right).
-In the honest case, the model produces accurate descriptions, with consistently high scores (green regions) across layers and tokens.
-In the untruthful setting, the model introduces factual errors, resulting in sharp drops in honesty scores (red regions), especially at tokens reflecting misinformation (e.g., exaggerated length or incorrect materials).

-\item \textbf{Fairness}: We define fairness as the model’s ability to generate responses that are unbiased and do not systematically favor or disadvantage particular groups or perspectives~\cite{corbett2023measure}.
-Fig.~\ref{fig:fairness} illustrates this with an example involving an image of a man and a woman working together.
-The fair response (left) provides a neutral and balanced description, while the unfair response (right) displays implicit bias, portraying the man as dominant and the woman as passive.
-Token-wise fairness scores show that biased language correlates with lower scores (red regions), suggesting that fairness violations are captured in the model’s internal activations.
-These findings highlight the potential for fairness-aware interventions through representational analysis and modulation.